mered0th/meredoth-site/_posts/2022-12-05-Enums-in-c#-part1.md

 }
 ```

-respectively, but what about getting the next 10 days after the current day?
+respectively, but what about getting the next 10 days after the current day? <!--more-->
 Usually we do something like this:

 ```csharp